ngrogg/powershell-scripts/README.md

 # powerShell

-A repo for my studies in PowerShell on Linux
+A repo for my studies in PowerShell scripting.

 ## Install
-The folder where I have the install script and .deb repo I used to install powerShell If I use any further methods to install powershell (such as flatpak) I'll add it

-Currently I've only installed PowerShell on Debian 11
+Various install scripts I use to install PowerShell on various Linux Distros.

 ## Scripts
-A folder for all the scripts I've created in powershell
+The PowerShell scripts I've created so far.